Ryzee119/tinyogx360/README.md

 The tinyogx360 is a variation of my [ogx360](https://github.com/Ryzee119/ogx360) project, just a much smaller single player version.
 It is a circuit board which allows you to use a range of modern USB controllers on the Original Xbox Console. **Note the warnings below prior to building.**

+See the main [ogx360 repo](https://github.com/Ryzee119/ogx360) for device firmware.
+This repo just constains the hardware design files.

 This was created using [Autodesk Eagle.](https://www.autodesk.com/products/eagle/overview)

 <img src="./images/tinyogx.jpg" alt="tinyogx" width="100%"/>